-Ü

-Anti-requisite(s) ou cannot take this module if you take AH5562

-Co-requisite(s): the same year as taking this module you should take AH5504 and take AH5505

-Learning and teaching methods of delivery: Weekly contact: 1 seminar per week and practical work.

-Assessment pattern: Coursework = 100%

-Module coordinator: Ms A V Gunn

-Module teaching staff: Team taught
+Anti-requisite(s) You cannot take this module if you take AH5562 Co-requisite(s): In the same year as taking this module you should take AH5504 and take AH5505 Learning and teaching methods of delivery: Weekly contact : 1 x 1-hour lecture and related contact time, 1 x 1-hour seminar or meeting (this module runs in both semester: 22 weeks).
+Lectures will be delivered online, related contact time and seminars will be delivered via Teams or in person when and where suitable conditions allow.
+This module has a placement component which would ideally need to be delivered in person, but an online alternative will be available if needed.
+Assessment pattern: Coursework = 100% - 6000 words of assessment in total, consisting of the following pieces of assessments: Individual Project Report (50% 3000 words), Exhibition Project Report (50% 3000 words) Module coordinator: Dr Agnès Bos Module teaching staff: Team taught